 Is Èze worth a visit and how much time to you need?

-With its narrow lanes, the old stone walls, beautiful flowers, and above all the gorgeous views over the azure sea, Èze is definitely worth a visit!
+With its narrow lanes, the old stone walls, beautiful flowers, and above all the gorgeous views over an azure sea, Èze is definitely worth a visit!

-However, there actually isn’t that much to do there.
+However, there aren’t that many things to do in Èze, France.
 You should be able to see everything in just a couple of hours (unless you decide to eat a leisurely meal in one of several restaurants in town).
+Add an additional hour if you plan to walk down to Èze-sur-Mer along the Nietzsche Path Èze.

 That’s not necessarily a disadvantage though.
 You can combine a visit to Èze with a trip to Monaco, Cap Ferrat, or Nice.